nxp-mcuxpresso/mcuxsdk-doc/boards/MCX/mcxw72loc/releaseNotes/topics/what_is_new.md

 # What is new

-The following updates were implemented with respect to the previous SDK release version \(26.03.00\).
+The following updates were implemented with respect to the previous SDK release version \(26.06.00-pvw1\).

 -   **Bluetooth LE Host Stack and Applications**

     ### Added
+	-   Support for LE Read All Remote Features after connection is established.
-	-   RTT zero-meter calibration support in applications.
+	-   Experimental Inline PCT Transfer support for localization sample applications.
-	-   Support for CS Enhancements at the Host level:
+	-   Support for configurable limits for concurrent Channel Sounding connections/procedures.
-		- Inline PCT Transfer.
-		- RTT 2M PHY.
-	-   New connection event 'gConnEvtRemoteFeaturesRead_c', providing the 'peer feature bitmask' via the Read Remote Features procedure.
-	-   Support for up to five advertising sets in the Bluetooth LE Host.
-	-   Method to specify GATT handles on the client, avoiding repeated service discovery.
-	-   Experimental CS slope calibration algorithm (disabled by default), computing distance and quality indicators per antenna path.
-	-   Handover broadcast time synchronization, allowing one connected anchor to synchronize multiple target anchors simultaneously.
-	-   Added the common configuration header 'app_localization_config.h', overridable by the user.

     ### Improved
-	-   Updated handling of 'Procedure_Results_Start' to correctly process multiple subevents in a single message.
-	-   Improved CS temperature polling mechanism.
-	-   RAS clients can disable algorithm execution via 'gRunAlgo_d'.
+	-   Optimized memory allocation in isp_mciq_ranging_compute for localization applications.
-	-   Updated and cleaned 'app_preinclude.h' for sample applications.
+	-   Updated RAS loc_reader application for multiple CS connections.
-	-   Documentation and configuration updates for LCE enable/disable.
+	-   Updated handover documentation with broadcast time synchronization details.
 	-   Documentation updates.

+    ### Fixed
+	-   Fixed double free issue in L2ca_SendAclDataWithSegmentation.
+	-   Fixed consecutive CS procedures sustainability issue.
 	-   Miscellaneous minor application bug fixes.

-    ### Fixed
-	-   If the LE Set Periodic Adv Subevent Data command finishes with an error, use 'gInternalError_c' with 'gLeSetPeriodicAdvSubeventData_c' as the source and the command complete status as the error code.
-	-   Corrected handling of AddrType values in MonAdvReport generated from XML.

     ### Changed
-	-   Removed the Bluetooth LE Host library from the wireless_uart_host project.
-	-   Disabled the use of Random Static Address for all applications except.
-	-   Set the maximum CS procedure duration to: (procedure interval x connection interval x 2 - 1) slots.
+	-  CS procedure state management: do not allow new procedure to start before previous one completes.

     -   Details can be found in github repository **nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/CHANGELOG.md**.